Caroline Hunter

-Caroline Hunter (born September 5, 1946, in New Orleans, Louisiana) is an anti-apartheid activist, chemist and educator.
-She co-founded the Polaroid Revolutionary Workers Movement which petitioned the Polaroid corporation to end its support of the South African apartheid system.
+Caroline Hunter (born September 5, 1946, in New Orleans, Louisiana) is an American activist, chemist and educator who has served on the Cambridge Public School Committee since 2022.
+In her early career, she co-founded the Polaroid Revolutionary Workers Movement, which petitioned the Polaroid Corporation to end its support of South African apartheid.

 Early life

-Hunter was born on September 5, 1946 in New Orleans, Louisiana.
-In the racially-segregated community of her home, she was legally prevented from sitting at the front of the bus, trying on clothes in the department stores and eating at the lunch counter.
+Hunter was born into a Black Catholic family on September 5, 1946, in New Orleans, Louisiana.
+During her upbringing during segregation, she was legally prevented from sitting at the front of the bus, trying on clothes in the department stores and eating at the lunch counter.
 As a 10th grader attending Xavier University Preparatory School Hunter was moved by reading the novel Cry, the Beloved Country which depicts the oppression of South African apartheid.
 She memorized and copied passages from the book into her other textbooks.
-Hunter proceeded to Xavier University of Louisiana where she earned a degree in Chemistry.
+Hunter proceeded to Xavier University of Louisiana, where she earned a degree in Chemistry.

 Career

 Polaroid Revolutionary Workers Movement (1970–1977)

 After college, Hunter worked as a research bench chemist for the Polaroid Corporation in Cambridge, Massachusetts.
 During this period, she became the first African American woman to challenge her employer’s South African investments.
 In 1970, Hunter and her co-worker, future husband Ken Williams, discovered the involvement of their employer, Polaroid, in the South African apartheid system as the producer of the passbook photos used to identify black individuals in South Africa.
 To pressure Polaroid to divest from South Africa, Hunter and Williams created the Polaroid Revolutionary Worker Movement (PRWM).
 Through the PRWM, Hunter and Williams organized a boycott against the corporation.

 Consequently, Polaroid banned all sales to the government, including the military and police, and promised to raise wages and increase job training at its distributors.
 The plan did not pacify the PRWM, however, and, in 1971, Hunter testified before the United Nations advocating a boycott of Polaroid products.
 Polaroid proceeded to fire both Hunter and Williams.
 As a result of protests, a community group in Boston donated $10,000 it received from Polaroid to South African liberation movements.
 In 1977, it became public Polaroid film was being sold by the distributor Frank and Hirsch to the South African government for use in the "passbook" in violation of Polaroid's policy.
 This ended Polaroid's relationship with its distributor and all direct sales to South Africa.